uspgamedev/Project-Telos/docs/DEVLOG.md

 DEV LOG
 =======

+#### 19/10/2016:

+Finished level 2-3 and made some changes on turrets (they are now drawn above other enemies and give out score depending on the number and type of enemies they are spawning)

 #### 18/10/2016:

 Finally changed the way Circles are drawn, using shaders with smoothstep.
-Still need to change the way "line" circles are drawn in the future
+Still need to change the way "line" circles are drawn in the future.
+Finished turrets and start of level 2-3.

 #### 17/10/2016:
 @yancouto, @renatogeh